lans.cloud Tools

 Can I change the work and rest intervals?

-Yes — work from 5 seconds to 5 minutes, rest from 0 to 5 minutes, up to 50 rounds, plus an adjustable get-ready countdown.
-Presets cover classic Tabata 20/10×8, HIIT 30/15×10, core 45/15×8, and sprint 40/20×6 formats.
+Yes — work from 5 seconds up to a full hour, rest from 0 to 5 minutes, up to 50 rounds, plus an adjustable get-ready countdown.
+Presets cover classic Tabata 20/10×8, HIIT 30/15×10, core 45/15×8, sprint 40/20×6, EMOM 10/20, and AMRAP 12/20 formats.

 Does the timer beep between intervals?